 Linda has a BFA from Ohio Wesleyan University, an MFA from Rochester Institute of Technology, and a BS in video production from Emerson College in Boston.
 After a career as a graphic designer and then as a direct marketer, Linda turned to video production and worked for UNC-TV after relocating from Boston in 2012.
 Since retiring in 2016, Linda has been volunteering as a Guardian ad Litem for foster children and singing with the Fearrington Village Singers.
-She served as co-president of the chorus during 2020-2021 and on the Fearrington Cares fundraising committee in 2020.
+She served as co-president of the chorus during the 2020-2021 season and as vice-chair of Fearrington Cares since 2020.

 Mark has BA, BS, and MBA degrees from Bowling Green State University in Ohio and a PhD in accountancy from the University of Missouri.
-He is a licensed CPA in Ohio (inactive) and a Certified Computing Professional.
-He retired from Bowling Green State University as the Ernst & Young Professor of Accounting.
-Mark also worked for Ernst & Young, is a life member of the American Accounting Association, and has been a board member and/or treasurer for several nonprofit organizations.
+A licensed CPA in Ohio (inactive) and a Certified Computing Professional, Mark retired from Bowling Green State University as the Ernst & Young Professor of Accounting.
+He also worked for Ernst & Young, is a life member of the American Accounting Association, and has been a board member and/or treasurer for several nonprofit organizations.
 His clients have ranged from the USDA Agricultural Research Service to the Wood County Regional Airport in Bowling Green.
-Mark’s hobbies include woodworking and flying.

 Fund Development Committee

 A graduate of The Ohio State University, Carl served on several nonprofit boards after retiring in 2006.
-He became chief operating officer for a group of health clinics until 2010.
-He then led a team that implemented a system to connect the records of area clinics and hospitals in central Texas.
-After a second retirement, Carl continued his volunteer service, most recently in Texas as executive director of an agency providing home health aides, transportation, and other services to disabled or low-income elderly seniors.
-Carl and his wife Kathleen moved to Fearrington Village in 2017.
-Carl was president of the Fearrington Homeowners Association from 2019 to 2021.
+He became COO for a group of health clinics until 2010 and then led a team that implemented a system to connect records of area clinics and hospitals in central Texas.
+After a second retirement, Carl continued his volunteer service, most recently as executive director of an agency providing home health aides, transportation, and other services to disabled or low-income seniors.
+Carl and his wife, Kathleen, moved to Fearrington in 2017.
+He was president of the Fearrington Homeowners Association from 2019-2021.

 Gillian received a BS in education from Bucknell University, Lewisburg, Pennsylvania, and a master’s degree in education from the University of North Carolina–Chapel Hill.
 She taught elementary school in New Jersey for 31 years and helped raise two stepsons.
 Gillian and her husband Gene retired to Fearrington Village in 2013.
 As a volunteer for Women of Fearrington, Gillian tutored school-aged children in reading in Siler City for several years.
 She is also a Fearrington Cares Ambassador.
 In her spare time, Gillian enjoys walking, gardening, working out at the Duke Center for Living, museum hopping, and reading mysteries.